 FreeBSD, see Section 2.8, “Installing MySQL on FreeBSD”.

-For instructions on installing MySQL on Microsoft Windows, using either a Zipped binary or an MSI package, see Section 2.3, “Installing MySQL on Microsoft Windows”.
+For instructions on installing MySQL on Microsoft Windows, using either the MySQL Installer or Zipped binary, see Section 2.3, “Installing MySQL on Microsoft Windows”.

 For details and instructions on building MySQL from source code using Microsoft Visual Studio, see Section 2.9, “Installing MySQL from Source”.